The Tale Of An STK Inspection (MOT test)December 1, 2018

 It’s the old boy’s ancient right index finger.

 The finger is pounding letters and numbers on a keyboard – one torturous character at a time.
-This is surely a testament to how far plastic has come today.
-Even so, no keyboard in this world should be subjected to this kind of abuse everyday of its existence.
+This is surely a testament to how far plastic has come these days.
+Even so, no keyboard in this world should be subjected to this kind of abuse everyday of its life.
 How has it managed to survive for so long?

 It must be a Dell!

 Eventually, the pounding slows to a halt.
-That is when I sense the old boy wants to converse with me.
+That is when I sense the old boy would like to try and converse with me.

-His English is limited to single words but it’s way better than my Czech:
+His English is limited and broken, but it’s way better than my Czech: